mer-hybris/hadk.sailfishos.org/setupsdk.rst

   MER_SDK $

-  sudo zypper in createrepo zip
+  sudo zypper in android-tools createrepo zip

 createrepo is needed to build repos if you want/need to update local targets